 Let’s just hope that the Jujutsu Kaisen anime production committee doesn’t repeat the same mistake made with Attack On Titan.
 Instead of immediately capitalizing on the success, the anime series popularity languished due to the four-year wait.
 Repeating that error would be a titan-sized mistake.

-In the best-case scenario, the movie theater premiere could be scheduled for November/December 2021.
-Then the Jujutsu Kaisen Season 2 release date would be in 2022, either the summer or fall.
+Therefore, in the best-case scenario, the Jujutsu Kaisen Season 2 release date would be in 2022, either the summer or fall.